ksandom/mass/readme.md

 # Mass
 is a modularised tool for managing several nodes of a cluster.
 Open individual SSH terminals to specific groups of nodes of your cluster, a single node, or the whole lot.
-Do the same with CSSH or virtual terminals in screen.
+Do the same with ClusterSSH or virtual terminals in screen.
 Upload a file to each node or dowload a file from each, prefixed with the hostname.
 Run a command to conquer the world... or conduct that essential maintenance.
 Essentially your nodes are one RegEx away.

 Now, that's what was significant to me.
 It turns out though that a lot of people find it really useful as a tool for looking up servers.